-THE APPROPRIATE USE OF MEDICATIONS IN THE THREE PHASE MODEL OF TREATMENT.
+THE APPROPRIATE USE OF MEDICATIONS IN THE TREATMENT OF BORDERLINE PERSONALITY DISORDER.

 Failure to respond to treatment by patients with borderline disorder can often be traced to three major problems: 1) inadequate medication management; 2) the use of an ineffective psychotherapeutic approach; and 3) undiagnosed or ineffectively treated co-occurring disorders such as substance abuse.
 The latter two issues are discussed elsewhere on this site.